Skip to main content

 This will allow any MobeX user to select this number from the drop-down in the outbound caller number on the MobeX software, providing the option above is set to no owner.
 If an owner has been selected, then only that owner will see the number in their Mobex software Caller ID drop-down selector.
 If it has been disabled, it won't be shown, not even if an owner has been added to the number.

-If enabled, it will play the CLI of the number calling you and a message if you set a call screening message below.
+If enabled, it will play the caller's CLI and a message if you set a call screening message below.
 The destination will need to press 1 to accept the call.
 For example, it would be great if the number went off-network to a mobile device.
 This would give the receiving party more information about the call before they answer.

 When left on Original, this will show the incoming caller's number.
 You can force the change here if you want to show the number they called instead or even a different number within your system setup.